Giles Barnes: International career

 Barnes represented England at under-19 level in several friendly matches during 2006 and 2007.
 Barnes was also eligible to represent Jamaica internationally through his paternal grandparents and in March 2014, he announced his intention to represent Jamaica at senior international level.
 In February 2015, Barnes announced his FIFA paperwork had been submitted to play for Jamaica.
 He could be included in the squad as soon as late March.

 Barnes was called up to Jamaica's squad for friendly matches against Venezuela and Cuba, scoring on his senior international debut against the former on 28 May 2015, the equaliser in a 2–1 win in Montego Bay.
 Later that day, he was included in Jamaica's 23-man squad for the 2015 Copa América held in Chile, and featured in all of their matches in a group-stage exit.

 At the 2015 CONCACAF Gold Cup, Barnes scored his second international goal to defeat Haiti 1–0 at the quarter-final stage.
 He then went on to score the decisive goal in the 2–1 semi-final defeat of hosts the United States at the Georgia Dome, as Jamaica qualified for their first ever Gold Cup final, which they eventually lost to Mexico.

 Coaching career

 On 15 February 2023, it was announced Barnes had been appointed assistant head coach to Seb Hines at National Women's Soccer League club Orlando Pride.
 He had been brought in during the previous season while Hines had assumed the role on an interim basis.
+In July 2026, Barnes departed from Orlando.